 Nothing says celebration like a warm apple pie, candied apples, or spiced apple cider.
 Maybe you’re prepping a baked apple crumble and your dog wanders into the kitchen looking for those delicious smells.
 Do you treat her with a fresh slice of apple?
-If you’ve ever wondered “can dogs eat apples,” we’ve got your answers.
+If you’ve ever wondered “can dogs eat apples?” we have answers for you.

 Still, you’ll want to exercise some caution about the parts of the apple your dog eats.
 Here are some different ways your dog can eat apples and what you’ll want to avoid.

-Fresh chunks of apples are good for dogs
+Yes!
+Fresh chunks of apples are good for dogs.

 It’s best to cut an apple into bite-sized chunks before serving.
 Be sure to remove all seeds and toss out the apple core (see more info below.)
 Introduce apples into your dog’s diet gradually, and serve in moderation as a treat or added to your dog’s usual meal.

 If your dog has diabetes, consult your vet about a recommended amount of apples (or any fruit) that your pet can eat.
 Apples should be a supplement to their meals or a spontaneous treat, never a full meal substitute.

 A single apple is rich in potassium, fiber, vitamins A and C. A single apple also averages about 25 grams of sugar.
 While a whole apple might be too much sugar for your furry friend, peeled cubes of raw apple are a tasty treat that you can split with your dog.

 - Share a slice of apple from your lunch as a way to bond with your dog and freshen his breath